AShumway04/BIOL3070-Shumway/Rmd-Final-Report.md

 firefly observation programs.
 The data consisted of recorded firefly count, city name, county name, habitat, time of observation, and observer identifier number.
 This data was then simplified for our analysis use.
-Counties were categorized into northern and southern regions based on geographic location.
+Counties were sorted into northern and southern regions based on geographic location.

 - The northern counties included: Rich, Box Elder, Cache, Daggett, Davis, Duchesne, Elko, Morgan, Salt Lake, Summit, Tooele, Uintah,